CERTCC/CERT-Guide-to-CVD/docs/tutorials/troubleshooting/hype.md

 Does having a marketing department behind a vulnerability disclosure make that vulnerability worse than others without the marketing push?
-Not in any technical sense, no. Instead, what it does is draw additional attention to the vulnerability---so vendors can be forced to adjust the priority of the vulnerability cases they're working on and allocate resources toward addressing whatever vulnerability is getting the hype.
+Not in any technical sense, no. Instead, what it does is draw additional attention to the vulnerability&mdash;so vendors can be forced to adjust the priority of the vulnerability cases they're working on and allocate resources toward addressing whatever vulnerability is getting the hype.
 Are branded vulnerabilities good or